binaryfunt/electron-seamless-titlebar-tutorial/README.md

 });
 ```

-N.B. we have included `backgroundColor: '#FFF'` so that subpixel anti-aliasing is enabled ([see here for details](https://github.com/electron/electron/issues/6344#issuecomment-420371918)).
+N.B. we have included `backgroundColor: '#FFF'` so that subpixel anti-aliasing is enabled ([see here for details](https://github.com/electron/electron/issues/6344#issuecomment-420371918)). `nodeIntegration` is enabled for the window controls JavaScript to work (which we will get to later).

 Tip: uncomment `mainWindow.webContents.openDevTools()` to open developer tools every time the app is run.